Last Updated: January 19, 2024

 What is SIPPRA?

-The Social Impact Partnership to Pay for Results Act (SIPPRA) was signed into law on February 9, 2018 and is intended to improve the effectiveness of certain social services.
-The federal government will pay for a project only if predetermined project outcomes have been met and validated by an independent evaluator, a system called a “pay for results partnership.”
-Congress appropriated $100 million for the SIPPRA program to implement “Social Impact Partnership Demonstration Projects” and feasibility studies to prepare for those projects.
-The SIPPRA program is largely administered by the Department of the Treasury (Treasury).
+The Social Impact Partnerships to Pay for Results Act (SIPPRA) was signed into law on February 9, 2018, to provide effective federal funding of certain social services.
+Under SIPPRA’s “pay for results” model, the federal government will fund a State or local government’s project only if predetermined project outcomes have been met, as validated by an independent evaluator.
+Congress appropriated $100 million for such projects, called “social impact partnership projects,” and feasibility studies to prepare for those projects.
+The SIPPRA program is primarily administered by the Department of the Treasury (Treasury).

-How can I keep up-to-date on new SIPPRA information?
+How can I keep up to date on new SIPPRA information?

 My question is not on this FAQ list.
 Who can I ask?